Scholarship of Teaching and Learning (SoTL) Grants

 Engaging in scholarship of teaching and learning (SoTL) research is an excellent way for faculty to improve their teaching and curricula through systematic inquiry into their teaching practices in their own courses; it also provides an opportunity for faculty to provide evidence of effective teaching and, through dissemination of their research, to widen their sphere of influence.
-We seek to make undertaking SoTL research easy for faculty.
-To this end, we are offering the following accessible project development and grant program, designed to support TRU SoTL work:
+To support faculty engaging in the Scholarship of Teaching and Learning, CELT is offering a new development program.

 Eligibility

-Results: Awards will be announced by mid March.
-Project funding will begin on April 1, 2023 and end March 31, 2024.
+Results: Awards will be announced early February.
+Project funding will begin on April 1, 2024.
 Final reports are due after the project has ended.

 Interim Report Template